SourcePot/match/README.md

 // prepare the match, this will also return a needle, e.g. to filter entries from a database to create the haystack
 $needle=$matchObj->prepareMatch();

-// match with a value of the haystack, typically used in a loop. $match is a value in the range of 0...1
+// match with a value of the haystack, typically used in a loop. $match is the match probability in the range of 0...1
 $match=$matchObj->match('2015P45527WE122');

 // get all data with regard to the match as an array: input value, match value, needle, match type and match result